GoogleCloudPlatform/chef-google-compute/README.md

   You may specify a maximum of up to 5 ports.

 * `subnetwork` -
-  A reference to Subnetwork resource
+  A reference to a subnetwork.
+  For internal load balancing, this field identifies the subnetwork that the load balanced IP should belong to for this Forwarding Rule.
+  If the network specified is in auto subnet mode, this field is optional.
+However, if the network is in custom subnet mode, a subnetwork must be specified.
+  This field is not used for external load balancing.

 * `region` -
   Output only.
-A reference to Region resource
+A reference to the region where the regional forwarding rule resides.
+  This field is not applicable to global forwarding rules.

 * `target` -
   This target must be a global load balancing resource.
 The forwarded